The House of the Wolfings: On publication

+"an earlier and a fresher age".
+He thought the effort successful, his "fine harmonies and rich cadences" taking the reader on an imaginative journey.
+Wilde contrasted the book with the "uncouth realism and unimaginative imitation" of other contemporary fiction.

+Retrospective

 The literary critic Rachel Falconer, looking back at Morris's House of the Wolfings, Lord Dunsany and David Lindsay, comments that whereas contemporary fantasy fiction has been "excessive" in emulating Tolkien, with his secondary worlds, romance quest, stock characters and story arcs, the earlier and "comparatively forgotten" authors show "how inventive fantasy can be."

 The scholar of English literature Anna Vaninskaya argues that in House of the Wolfings and Roots of the Mountains, Morris reveals his socialism by portraying "ancient war leaders who battle on behalf of their communities rather than for personal glory."

 Influence

+Morris was perhaps the first modern fantasy writer to unite an imaginary historical world with the supernatural.
+It was thus the precursor of much present-day fantasy literature.